dcYeti/debt_calculator/readme.md

 	DEFINE('DB_HOST', 'localhost');					//Host - usually this is localhost <br/>
 	DEFINE('DB_NAME', 'outtadebtDB');				//MySQL database name (your host may require prefixes) <br/>

-	You will also see the ability to set if you have a working mail server.
-THe calculator uses PHP's mail function to e-mail users their profile IDs to access their debt profile at any time.
+	You will also see the $mailServerSetup variable.
+The calculator uses PHP's mail function to e-mail users their profile IDs to access their debt profile at any time.
 With the below variable set to false, the program will not execute the mail function:<br/>

 	$mailServerSetup = false;  <-- set to false if you don't have a mail server setup (eg while working locally).
 Set to true if you do have one set up.